 Here’s dad, Golden Retriever Archie.
 I reckon I get my stubborn streak from him.
 This photo, courtesy of his owner Ruth, was from last year when he was on holiday.

 My mum is the lovely Jazz.
 She’s a black fur Labrador.
 And yes, if you look closely you can spot the odd black fur in my golden coat.
 You have to look hard though.
 We met my mum last year with her humans, Ginny and Andy.
 I had a woofderful time.
 My mum is great at playing tug.
 Read about my visit to my mum’s.
+And here’s a dedicated blog post on my visit to my mum’s.
 Here’s a photo of the two of us.
 I’m in my guide dog uniform at the front lying down with mum sitting behind me.
 Mum Jazz is a Willow and Camargo puppy born in 2010.

 Next up are my litter mates.
 They are Stanley, Ursula, Usher, Umber, Ulan, Urwin, and Uska.
 I’m the second eldest.
 And I think all of them, except Usher, qualified as guide dogs.
 Don’t we all look sweet and innocent as young puppies in the photo below?